 Some of the risks you encounter are:

-• Damaging already taken photographs.
+- Damaging already taken photographs.
 This will change (or worse erase) all your images.
 Depending on your camera, it can also render the unused parts of your film useless.

-• Wasting film.
+- Wasting film.
 Whether you expose your film before or after using it, you are wasting a valuable resource that can be expensive.
-For example, most instant filmOpens in a new tab. costs around $1.50 an exposure.
+For example, most instant film costs around $1.50 an exposure.

-• Damaging your camera.
+- Damaging your camera.
 If you try to force anything on your camera, it is possible to break it or your camera.
 For example, if you do not know that the film-advance lever is not supposed to function in most cameras when there is no film in the camera and you force it to move, you could damage it.

 Conclusion